Kozphy/Note/program_lan/Python/9_ Regular expressions.md

 ```
 ## Character matching in regular expressions
+### `..` period
-In the following example, **the regular expression “F..m:”** would match any of the strings “From:”, “Fxxm:”, “Fm:”, or “F!@m:” since **the period characters in the regular expression match any character**.
+The regular expression “F..m:” would match any of the strings “From:”, “Fxxm:”, “Fm:”, or “F!@m:” since the `period` characters in the regular expression `match any character`.
 ```python=
 import re
 hand = open('mbox-short.txt')